A Guide to Food Safety Practices

 Our mission is to protect the health of all foodservice customers.
 The internet offers an opportunity to share information which may assist you in being a well-informed foodservice consumer.

-A person who wishes to serve food to the public is required by law to first obtain a license from the City of Kent Health Department.
-These licenses are issued following a review of facility plans/menu and assuring compliance with Ohio’s Food Safety Regulations.
-Routine inspections during the operation of the food service assess the operator's success in assuring that routine practices are conducted in a safe and sanitary manner.
+A person who wishes to serve food to the public is required by law to first obtain a permit from the Walla Walla County Health Department.
+These permits are issued following a review of facility plans and menu and assuring, by inspection, compliance with food safety standards and practices.
+Routine inspections during subsequent operation of the food service assess the operator's success in assuring that routine practices are conducted in a safe and sanitary manner.

 Keep in mind that any inspection report is a "snapshot" of the day and time of the inspection.
-On any given day, a food facility could have fewer or more violations than noted in the report.
-An inspection may not be representative of the overall compliance of the facility.
+On any given day, a restaurant could have fewer or more violations than noted in the report.
+An inspection conducted on any given day may not be representative of the overall, long-term cleanliness of an establishment.
+Also, at the time of the inspection violations are recorded but are often corrected on-the-spot prior to the inspector leaving the establishment.

 Violations (Two types of violations may be cited):

-- Critical Violations: Violations of the Ohio’s Food Safety Regulations, which, if left uncorrected, are more likely than other violations to directly contribute to food contamination or illness.
-Examples include poor temperature control of food, improper cooking, cooling, refrigeration or reheating temperatures.
-Such problems can create environments that cause germs to grow and thrive, which puts the consumer at risk for food-borne illness.
+- Critical Violations: Violations of the Food Regulations, which, if left uncorrected, are more likely than other violations to directly contribute to food contamination, illness, or environmental degradation.
+Examples of critical violations include poor temperature control of food, improper cooking, cooling, refrigeration or reheating temperatures.
+Such problems can create environments that cause bacteria to grow and thrive, which puts the consumer at risk for food-borne illness.

-- Non-Critical Violations: Violations not directly related to the cause of food-borne illness, however if uncorrected, could affect the operation of the foodservice and lead to critical violations.
-Examples include a lack of facility cleanliness and maintenance or improper cleaning of equipment and utensils.
+- Non-Critical Violations: Violations not directly related to the cause of food-borne illness, but if uncorrected, could impede the operation of the restaurant.
+The likelihood of food-borne illness in these cases is very low.
+Non-Critical violations, if left uncorrected, could lead to Critical violations.
+Examples of non-critical violations include a lack of facility cleanliness and maintenance or improper cleaning of equipment and utensils.

-- Standard: This inspection is unannounced to the food facility.
+- Routine: This is a scheduled inspection, unannounced to the restaurant.
 An inspector will conduct a complete inspection covering all items in the regulations for compliance.

-- Complaint: This is an unannounced inspection conducted as a result of a complaint received by the health department.
+- Complaint: This is an inspection conducted as a result of a complaint received by the health department.
 The specifics of the complaint will be evaluated and discussed with the person in charge.
-Critical violations will be investigated within 24 hours and non critical violations will be investigated in 72 hours.